 One way to stay close to your spouse – and help her cope with grief – is to let her grieve her own way.
 Give her books on the mourning process, such as those I listed above, and let her grieve the way she feels most comfortable.
 This may mean letting her withdraw for the time being – but send her cards, emails, or notes regularly.
 Stay on your spouse’s radar, but give her the space she needs to grieve.

-Learn a little about the stages of grief
+Learn about the stages of grief

 “There are five stages of grief according to Dr. Elizabeth Kubler-Ross: Shock/Denial; Anger; Bargaining; Depression; and Acceptance,” says family counselor Beth Morrison.
 “Grief is a very personal thing, and we do not all grieve in the same way.
 He may be angry one day, and crying the next.
 Experts say there is no time limit on grief, but generally two years is the time it takes to mourn a devastating loss.
 He has to work through the pain of grief, and find meaning in his life again.”